mattamx/DataScience_quick_guides/Pandas/Exploratory Data Analysis.md

 ```

 ## Frequency with which certain groups of data appear
-- `pd.crosstab` computew a simple cross tabulation of two (or more) factors
+- `pd.crosstab` compute a simple cross tabulation of two (or more) factors

 ```python
 pd.crosstab(df["col1"], # selecting column for index